FIWARE/tutorials.TourGuide-App/docker/images/fiware-devguide-app/README.md

 ## What if I don't want to use docker-compose?

-No problem, the only thing is that you will have to deploy an orion container yourself and configure its ip as orion name inside the devguide container.
+No problem, the only thing is that you will have to deploy an Orion container yourself and configure its IP as Orion name inside the devguide container.

 ## About SSH